 At this time, the ultimate regulatory test for defining WOTUS is unsettled, and the determination therefore will be based upon the outcome of regulatory promulgations and associated litigation, that are currently pending.
 The manner in which WOTUS is defined could affect our operations by potentially increasing or modifying regulatory requirements governing our discharges.
 In 2015, the Clean Water Rule was promulgated, which would expand federal control over many U.S. water resources by broadening the definition of WOTUS, thereby potentially classifying a larger range of water resource types as jurisdictional under the Clean Water Act.
 Since promulgation of the 2015 Clean Water Rule, the EPA and the Army Corps of Engineers, or the Corps, have sought to rescind it and to promulgate a revised definition of WOTUS that would establish federal jurisdiction more narrowly, thereby reducing the scope of Clean Water Act applicability.
 To that end, on December 11, 2018, the EPA and the Corps proposed a rule to redefine WOTUS.
 Eventually, in October 2019, the 2015 Clean Water Rule was repealed, effectively reverting to the pre-2015 regulatory definition as of December 23, 2019.
 On April 21, 2020, the EPA published a new Navigable Waters Protection Rule, or NWPR, narrowing the scope of federal jurisdiction over waterways and wetlands.
 This rule went into effect on June 22, 2020.
 In 2021, the NWPR was vacated and remanded by two separate federal district courts.
 In response to these decisions, the EPA halted implementation of the NWPR, stating that it would now be "interpreting [WOTUS] consistent with the pre-2015 regulatory regime until further notice."
 On December 7, 2021, the EPA and the Corps published a proposed rule restoring definitions used before the 2015 Rule, relying on case-by-case wetland and waterway determinations.
-As of the time of the proposed rule's publication, there were approximately 14 pending cases challenging the 2015 Clean Water Rule, the 2019 rule repealing the Clean Water Rule, and the 2020 NWPR.
-If the December 2021 proposed rule is finalized, further litigation may be brought.
-As a result, the scope of the WOTUS definition will likely remain fluid until both rulemaking and pending litigation is finalized.
-If the proposed rule is finalized as published, and the EPA and Corps expand the scope of the jurisdiction under the Clean Water Act with respect to WOTUS, we could face increased costs and delays in obtaining permits under the Clean Water Act.
+Subsequently, on December 30, 2022, the EPA and the Corps announced the final Revised Definition of Waters of the United States rule, which it based largely on the pre-2015 definition, and provided several implementation memoranda.
+The rule provides categories of waterbody type, implements both the "relatively permanent standard" and the "significant nexus standard" and seeks to account for regional differences in waters through use of the EPA's regionally-tailored implementation tools.
+Further litigation may be brought regarding this new rule.
+If the proposed rule is upheld as published, it is likely that the scope of the jurisdiction under the Clean Water Act regarding WOTUS will be expanded.
+As a result, we could face increased costs and delays in obtaining permits under the Clean Water Act.
 Further, this regulatory uncertainty may increase costs to our customers.
 As a result, an expansion of the scope of the WOTUS definition could adversely affect our business.